-Infrastructure: Highways, airports, public transit and connectivity
+Infrastructure: Highways (digital and physical), airports, public transit and multimodal connectivity

 Welcome to a place that is driven by connectivity, both physically and virtually.
 Here, an extensive network of highways, railroads and airports links residents and businesses with the D.C. metropolitan area – and the world.